Join BloonsUp News and get your FREE balloon arch tutorial, extra tips, discounts & more!

 Most of the commercially available balloon sizers are collapsible for easy storage and transportation.

-You can get them from balloon suppliers or from Amazon (see the two examples below).
+You can get them from balloon suppliers or from Amazon (click on the links below to see two examples).

 You can also easily and inexpensively make a cardboard balloon sizer box yourself.